Invesco profit down 22 percent in fourth quarter

 Assets under management at Atlanta-based Invesco totaled $687.7 billion, up 0.7 percent during the quarter.

 Invesco was not alone in seeing slowing flows amid investor confusion in the fourth quarter.
-Competitors T. Rowe Price Group and Janus Capital Group have also reported fourth quarter net outflows from their customers.
+Competitors T. Rowe Price Group (TROW.O) and Janus Capital Group JNS.N have reported fourth quarter net outflows from their customers.

 Customers withdrew $5.7 billion from Invesco’s equity accounts and about $600 million from alternative assets while adding $3.4 billion to fixed income products and $3.9 billion to balanced accounts, Invesco said.
 Money market customers added about $100 million.